mlava/better-tasks/README.md

 ### 🔹 Scheduled (One-Off) Tasks

 Leave the repeat field blank while setting any combination of `start::`, `defer::`, or `due::` to create a *scheduled one-off* task.
 It uses the same child-block storage, pills, snooze controls, and completion logic — just without spawning a follow-up block.
 Completing it writes `completed:: [[<today>]]` and hides the pill.
+Tasks with only metadata are supported too (no repeat or dates required).

 ### 🔹 Optional Metadata